eNMS-automation/eNMS/docs/source/advanced/endpoint_types/migrate.md

 **Parameters:** None <br />
 **Payload:** Pending

-The body must contain the name of the project, the types of instance to import/export.
+The body must contain the name of the project and the types of instances to import/export.
 The import endpoint supports an additional boolean parameter `empty_database_before_import` that controls whether to empty the database before importing.